- WEBSITE POLICY

 f) Adequate clothing must be worn at all times, including top, bottom and shoes.

 g) Loud or offensive language directed toward staff or other library users is not allowed.

 h) Disruptive and dangerous activities including running, horseplay, and throwing objects are prohibited.

 i) Using another person’s library card or card number to log in to library computers is prohibited.

-j) Use of library computers is subject to the City of Hayward Website and Computer Use policies, available by clicking on the tab links at the top of this page.
+j) Use of library computers is subject to the City of Hayward Website and Computer Use policies, available ONLINE

 Library users who engage in conduct or behavior that violates this Policy will be issued a warning or asked to leave the premises.
 At the discretion of the Library Director, repeated or serious violations of this Policy may result in the suspension of Library visiting privileges for an extended time period.
 Any and all illegal activity is immediately reported to law enforcement.

 Ratified by the City of Hayward Library Commission, December 2012